Contd… from the previous blog “Why only 5% users fully secure their Gmail Account?“.

 f) Set up two-step verification – Proceed with on-screen instructions & click Finish.

-Congratulations your two-step authentication is enable on your Hotmail account as well.
+Congratulations your two-step authentication is enabled on your Hotmail account as well.

 Lets quickly see the result as well: